Ann’s Round the World Reunion!

 Hilary had arranged for a group of our classmates to meet on a Saturday for lunch.
 The ‘Ladies who had a long lunch and laughed in Lymm’ were Lesley Butterworth (née Wood), Sheilah Mullen (née McNiven), Margaret Sunderland (née Bates), Hilary Morris, Vivienne Rowson (née Brasier) and yours truly.
 We had a wonderful, albeit short time together.
 Michelle Kershaw (née Brotherton), Gill Rawlings , Jane Sykes (née Holme) and Anne Bardsley (née Skerratt) would have liked to participated but they had holiday plans.

 I was pleased that Hilary and I could meet up with Judith Stone (née Borin), when we spent an enjoyable Sunday afternoon at the National Trust property, Quarry Bank Mill.
-Afterwards we met her husband, Oliver, at their home, where we were treated to a beautifully cooked dinner.
+Afterwards we met her husband, Arthur, at their home, where we were treated to a beautifully cooked dinner.
 Then down to Bristol (where I worked at Bristol Royal Infirmary) and Pam Jones had organised for Gillian Phillips (née Kinsey) and Annemarie Nathan (née Myers) to meet for lunch.
 We were ‘Underneath the Arches’ at St. Mary Redcliffe Church.
 Unfortunately it was too far for Ruth Mundy (Felicity Adams) to travel from Redruth.

 On Midsummer’s Day in 36C heat, London called and we were kindly invited for an amazing relaxing lunch at the home of Ann Wright (née Ryle).
 The ladies who lunched were Ann Wright (née Ryle), Anne Ceh (née Roff), Jane Lewis (née Forrest) and I. We had lots of laughs and enjoyed reminiscing.
 Unfortunately Catherine Grigsby (née Stott) and Suzanne Griffin (née Ormrod) were unable to come along due to other commitments.